The First Spreadsheets Paved Way for the Internet World We Love Today

 Thank you Dan and Bob

-On Friday, we joked about this old tool, but the truth is we’re incredibly grateful for Dan and Bob’s invention.
+On that April Fool’s day back in 2016, we joked about this old tool, but the truth is we’re incredibly grateful for Dan and Bob’s invention.
 Without it speeding up the personal computer revolution, our technology and devices might not be as advanced as they are today.
 Their vision and ingenuity helped to accelerate all of us into the digital age.